Chapter 2

 CHAPTER 2 – FUNCTIONAL HARMONY IN NATURAL HUMAN JAW SYSTEMS

-The lower jawbone is supported by three joints functioning in perfect harmony - the two TMJs and the dental joint formed by the fitting together of the upper and lower dentitions.
+The mandible articulates with three joints functioning in perfect harmony - the two TMJs and the dental joint formed by the fitting together of the upper and lower dentitions.
+These three articulations all have the dynamics of a ball and socket joint.
+In the dental joint, the ball is the lower bite table; and the socket is the upper bite table.
 With all three of these mandibular joints continuously adapting their contours to the same functional jaw movements, they also maintain a perfect fit with each other.
 Studies of pre-industrial humans show that the form and surface changes of the TMJs are well correlated with the shape of the bite table; while in modern humans they are better correlated with age or sex.
 37 38 39 40

 MANDIBULAR BRACING